 Step 24: Account to the beneficiaries on all costs, outstanding bills, and fees;

-Step 25: Either receive consent from beneficiaries or wait thirty (30) days after final accounting sent to the benefiaries; and
+Step 25: Either receive consent from beneficiaries or wait thirty (30) days after final accounting sent to the beneficiaries; and

 Step 26: Petition to close estate and follow plan of distribution as submitted to heirs and the probate court.

-As you can see, the probate process, with all of these required steps, can be quite cumbersome, although a good probate attorney would generally make the process relatively painless.
+As you can see, the probate process, with all of these required steps, can be quite cumbersome, although a good probate attorney would generally make the process relatively painless under most circumstances.